“Training is everything. The peach was once a bitter almond; cauliflower is nothing but cabbage with a college education.” – Mark Twain

 The final week increases the intensity even more.
 You’ll do the following exercises:

-Kettlebell lunges involve standing with your feet together holding the kettlebell against your chest as you step forward with one leg before returning it to the starting position.
+Kettlebell lunges involve standing with your feet together holding the kettlebell against your chest.
+As you step forward with one leg, stretch your arms out as though proferring the weight you’re holding before returning it to the starting position.
 Alternate between each leg.

 To warm up for your last sessions of the month, start by doing 20 mountain climbers (get into a squat position and bring alternating knees up to your chest as quickly as possible) and 20 squats during 4 minutes.